OliverBadger/RouteGenerator/README.md

 - Generate random running and cycling routes
 - Support for multiple route preferences (scenic, urban, etc.)
 - Responsive design for mobile and desktop
-- User authentication with customizable dashboards
+- User authentication with customisable dashboards
-- Integration with Google Maps to visualize routes
+- Integration with Google Maps to visualise routes
 - Hotspot and leaderboard functionalities to keep the experience engaging

 ## Screenshots